-Reading PDF documents in Microsoft Edge is the default in Windows 10, so what happens when Microsoft Edge will not open PDF files or websites and you see error INET E RESOURCE NOT FOUND?
-Luckily, we’ve come across a few fixes that should set things straight.
+What can you do if Microsoft Edge browser will not open websites or PDFs and you see error INET E RESOURCE NOT FOUND?
+Luckily, we’ve encountered a few fixes that should set things straight.

 2] Disable TCP Fast Open